 It is good to know that this function is only available for running!
 The Stratos offers training programs for beginners and advanced runners.
 One can program a training to run a 5 km, a 10 km, a half-marathon, or a marathon.
 For example, the watch will offer an 8-week program including interval training, recovery sessions, etc. It can even offer sessions based on previous ones.
 For example, propose a recovery session after 3 active sessions performed the previous days.

 Audio coaching (usable with Bluetooth headsets) guides the sportsman in the race (pace to adapt to remain in the fixed objectives)

 It is also possible to set objectives to reach (duration, distance to arrival, calories to burn, Training Effect, for example) or even program alerts based on the pulse value, pace, etc. For example, the watch vibrates when working outside the set objectives.

 The watch allows you to schedule interval training sessions.
 However, the programmable time is in minutes, which makes it difficult to schedule short interval sessions.

 The Amazfit Stratos features 4 GB of onboard storage.
 Of these, 2 GB can be dedicated to music.
 Approximately 250 songs.
 The supported music file formats are MP3 and M4A.
 You can easily add music via USB cable or upload it from the Amazfit Watch app from your mobile.

 You can store the music on the device as a simple MP3 player.
 The device does not support streaming services.
 Bluetooth headphones are paired easily and effortlessly.

 The watch’s sensors calculate a set of physiological measurements offered by some of the top range of sports watches.
-The drawback is that the data calculated are based on the heart rate, which is measured by the optical frequency sensor, which is not very reliable.
-Therefore, a chest belt is suggested, if you want reliable data.
+The drawback is that the data calculated are based on the heart rate measured by the optical frequency sensor, which is not very reliable.
+Therefore, a chest belt is suggested if you want reliable data.